nivertech/ezk/README.txt

 the normal usecase) and the highlander makes sure there is at most one instance per path running and if one fails it is directly replaced by another instance.

+Callbacks:
+- init/2
+  Gets the Path the highlander got highlander in and the Arguments which were given to the start_link function when starting the highlander.
+  Should start all necessary processes and then return an intern state which is later given to the terminate function
+- terminate/2
+  Called when the highlanders time is running out.
+  Gets the intern state and the Reason of termination
+- motto/1
+  This function is called evereytime the highlanderwannabe trys to get highlander in a path.
+  Gets the path the highlander trys to get highlander in.
+Should return the data the highlander stores in his node.
+This is the motto which is read by the no_quickening.
+- no_quickening/2
+  This function is called every time the highlanderwannabe tryed to get a highlander but failed.
+It gets the path the wannabe wanted to get highlander in and the motto of the one who is the actual highlander in this part.
+The returnvalue is ignored.